 This bill requires health care entities in Minnesota to report comprehensive ownership and control information to the commissioner of health, including legal names, business addresses, operational locations, and details about ownership interests.
 Starting in 2026, these entities must submit this information annually by March 1 and report any changes following significant transactions, with certain exemptions for small independent provider organizations.
-The commissioner is also tasked with publishing an annual public report by June 1, beginning in 2027, detailing the number of reporting entities and their ownership structures, ensuring that the information remains publicly accessible, except for individual health professionals' taxpayer identification numbers.
+The commissioner is also tasked with publishing an annual public report by June 1, beginning in 2027, detailing the number of reporting entities and their ownership structures, ensuring that the information remains publicly accessible while protecting individual health professionals' taxpayer identification numbers.

 Statutes affected: